 When the weather is warm outdoors, the possibility of your pet contracting fleas or ticks rises.
 These parasites can cause havoc if they remain on your animal, making it necessary to take precautions to keep them away from your pet altogether if possible.
-One way to help your dog or cat with parasite prevention is to contact Helena Veterinary Service in Helena to make an appointment with our Veterinarian.
+One way to help your dog or cat with parasite prevention is to contact Valley Veterinary Hospital of Helena to make an appointment with our Veterinarian.
 Read on to find out more about flea and tick prevention including information about how veterinary care can help.

 Be Aware of The Signs of a Problem

 It is important to know the signs of a flea or tick problem so you can get much-needed treatment for your pet.
 Fleas are small, brown or black insects that crawl through the fur quickly.
 You may notice small dots of black in your pet's fur as well.
 This is called "flea dirt" and is actually the excrement left behind by these parasites.
 Ticks look similar to spiders, only they have six legs instead of four.
 They will grasp onto the pet's skin using their jaws and will drink their blood.
 This will cause a tick to blow up and become larger.
 You may notice a tick on your pet when you stroke their fur.
 Fleas and ticks can cause a dog or cat to scratch at their coat in an attempt to relieve itchiness or pain.